 On average, Eastern European countries have the highest level of software development expertise and offer a strong return on investment through their low costs.
 Also, Eastern European countries demonstration the closest mentality to Western brands, which means collaboration could be easier and productivity better, despite the time difference.

-But all in all, the best place for software development outsourcing is to the firm that understands your brand and can suit your specific business needs — wherever they might be located!
+But all in all, the best place for outsourcing software development projects is to the firm that understands your brand and can suit your specific business needs — wherever they might be located!
 The most important thing is that you select a software development agency that can help you achieve your objectives and continue to grow as a brand.

 Of course, that said, you won’t make a mistake if you hire from some other region or country, like China, Russia, India, South Korea, Vietnam, or some that we didn’t cover here, but that also has a great talent pool of professional software developers like Brazil or Argentina.